A Note on Comparator-Overdrive-Delay Conditioning for Current-Mode Control: Introduction

 \section{Introduction}

 High-frequency current\nobreakdash-mode control is one of the most popular controller strategies for power converters \cite{Cui2018a,Fernandes2016}.
-In high-frequency dc-dc converters, it is not accurate enough to just model the comparator as an ideal logic comparator.
-In a non-ideal comparator, there exists a propagation delay from the input to the output.
-This delay depends on the \emph{input overdrive}, the difference between input voltages.
-This phenomenon is called \emph{comparator overdrive propagation delay} \cite{compoverdelayadi}.
-We emphasize that this nonideality can be carefully designed and utilized to attenuate the interference in the current measurement.
+In high-frequency dc--dc converters, it is not accurate enough to simply model the comparator as an ideal logic device.
+In a non-ideal comparator, a finite propagation delay exists between the input and output, and this delay depends on the \emph{input overdrive}—the instantaneous voltage difference between the input terminals.
+This phenomenon is known as the \emph{comparator overdrive delay} (COD)~\cite{compoverdelayadi}.
+We emphasize that this nonideality can be deliberately leveraged to attenuate interference in the current-sensing signal, thereby improving stability and transient accuracy.

+To formalize this observation, Section~II establishes the theoretical framework of comparator-overdrive-delay conditioning in current-mode control loops, followed by Section~III, which quantifies the effect of interference.
+Section~IV then presents a practical case study that validates the proposed comparator-overdrive-delay conditioning approach.